-Improved communication, collaboration and organisational skills alongside enhanced empathy will be the rewards for boys during Charity Event Planning.
+Improved communication, collaboration and organisational skills alongside enhanced empathy will be the rewards for students during Charity Event Planning.

 Chess | Y9, Y10, Y11 | Autumn, Spring

-Enhanced problem solving and a more strategic mindset will be the rewards for boys during Chess.
+Enhanced problem solving and a more strategic mindset will be the rewards for pupils during Chess.